apache/iceberg-docs/landing-page/content/common/how-to-release.md

 ### Documentation Release

 Documentation needs to be updated as a part of Iceberg release after a release candidate is passed.
 The commands described below assume the `iceberg-docs` repository and `iceberg` repository are in the same parent directory locally, and the release manager is executing commands in the `iceberg` repository.
+Note that all changes in `iceberg` need to happen against the `master` branch and changes in `iceberg-docs` need to happen against the `main` branch.
 Adjust the commands accordingly if it is not the case.

 #### iceberg repository preparations

 A PR needs to be published in `iceberg` repository with the following changes:

-1. Mark the current latest release notes to past releases
-2. Update the latest artifact links in the release notes page
-3. Add release notes for the new release version
-2. Create new folder called `docs/versioned/releases/<VERSION NUMBER>` with a `_index.md` file.
-See the existing folders under `docs/versioned/releases` for more details.
+1. Create a new folder called `docs/releases/<VERSION NUMBER>` with an `_index.md` file.
+See the existing folders under `docs/releases` for more details.

 #### iceberg-docs repository preparations

-A PR needs to be published in `iceberg-docs` repository with the following changes:
+A PR needs to be published in the `iceberg-docs` repository with the following changes:
 1. Update variable `latestVersions.iceberg` to the new release version in `landing-page/config.toml`
 2. Update variable `latestVersions.iceberg` to the new release version in `docs/config.toml`
+3. Mark the current latest release notes to past releases under `landing-page/content/common/release-notes.md`
+4. Update the latest artifact links in the release notes page in `landing-page/content/common/release-notes.md`
+5. Add release notes for the new release version in `landing-page/content/common/release-notes.md`

 #### Documentation update